avionicharshit-byte/blePacket/README.md

 - The program is set to scan continuously.
 You may want to implement a mechanism to stop scanning after a certain time or on user input.
 - The movement detection threshold may need adjustment based on your specific use case and the sensitivity of the accelerometer.
 - This program requires root privileges to run due to its use of Bluetooth scanning.
+- This code has been tested only for linux , not for macos.

 ## Future Improvements